Fiji is beautiful… The photos don’t lie!

 Tip #4.)
 Practice before you go

-Last tip, pack a big memory card, a backup card, and take lots of pictures.
-Oh and a second battery is always a life saver!
+The last tip, pack a big memory card, a backup card, and take lots of pictures.
+Oh, and a second battery is always a lifesaver!

 Keep snappin’ shots, if you have any good Fiji shots post the link in the comments, we’d love to see em’ don’t forget to tell us a bit about them too.